If you have an idea for a new business, product or service you should test it out. This is sometimes called a 'feasibility study'.

 The UK National Statistics Publication Hub shows the latest statistics released by UK government departments each day.

-Find more information on GOV.UK.
+Find more information on the Office of National Statistics website.